<- Back

 SnowLabs is a trip planning website designed to replicate the snowboarding experience at various ski resorts.

+I designed a travel planning website that helps snowboarders and skiers find the best resort for their skill level.
 People new to snowboarding often struggle with selecting the most suitable ski resort to meet their needs.
 They may hesitate due to a lack of familiarity with available ski resorts and may have uncertainty about what to expect from the experience.

 Journey Mapping the User Experience